arpitbatra123/personal-website/posts/lodash-new-js.md

 ---
-pageTitle: replacing lodash.get with new js features
+title: replacing lodash.get with new js features
 date: '2019-12-15'
-tags: ['coding']
 ---

 [lodash](https://lodash.com/) is a popular javascript library with a set of utilities.
 One of the utilities that lodash provides is the [get](https://lodash.com/docs/4.17.15#get) function which, as the name suggests is used to get a value from an object.
 Let us see an example: